Improving quality of life for people with disabilities

 In one project supported by Iceland, Liechtenstein and Norway through the NGO programme, professionals from Iceland share their experience.

 In early May 2015, partners from Iceland visited the Lithuanian NGO, Vilniaus Viltis, (Association Welfare Society for Persons with Mental Disability).
-The Icelandic partners, ‘As styrktarfelag’ organisation, are one of the largest not-for-profit organisations in Iceland responsible for the organisation and provision of services for people with intellectual disabilities.
+The Icelandic partners, ‘As styrktarfelag’ organisation, are one of the largest non-profit organisations in Iceland responsible for the organisation and provision of services for people with intellectual disabilities.
 The services it provides are wide-ranging such as children‘s daycare, adult employment, independent living, home adaptation and construction among others.

 The Icelandic partners are helping to make such services possible in Lithuania too.
 Learning from good practice in Iceland has helped Vilniaus Viltis strengthen its capacity to better advocate for and represent the interests of people with learning disabilities.